Frederik Sirtema van Grovestins

 Frederik Sirtema van Grovestins (1668 – 3 November 1750) was a Dutch States Army officer.
 He advanced through the various ranks in the army, from captain and cavalry captain (Ritmeester) to lieutenant-general of cavalry (11 March 1727).
 Furthermore, he became general-quarter-master of the army and colonel of a regiment on foot at the repartition of Zeeland.
 In 1712 he became governor of Bouchain, in 1718 of Bergen-op-Zoom.

 He was an outstanding cavalry commander who played an important role in various campaigns and battles.
-He also was an excellent military theorist, who stressed to the cavalry of the Allies to seek their strength in combat with the bladed weapon, something that possibly influenced Friedrich Wilhelm von Seydlitz when he developed the Prussian cavalry later in the 18th century.
+He also was an military theorist, who stressed to the cavalry of the Allies to seek their strength in combat with the bladed weapon, something that possibly influenced Friedrich Wilhelm von Seydlitz when he developed the Prussian cavalry later in the 18th century.

 Early life

 He was born in 1668 to his father Binnert Herings van Grovestins and his mother Titia van Burmania.